-On Suitability of Euclidean Embedding for Host-based Network Coordinate Systems
+On Suitability of Euclidean Embedding for Host-Based Network Coordinate Systems

-Sanghwan Lee, Zhi-Li Zhang, Member, IEEE, Sambit Sahu, Member, IEEE, Debanjan Saha, Member, IEEE,
+Sanghwan Lee, Zhi-Li Zhang, Member, IEEE, Sambit Sahu, Member, IEEE, and Debanjan Saha, Fellow, IEEE

 Abstract-In this paper, we investigate the suitability of embedding Internet hosts into a Euclidean space given their pairwise distances (as measured by round-trip time).
-Using the classical scaling and matrix perturbation theories, we first establish the (sum of the) magnitude of negative eigenvalues of the (doublycentered, squared) distance matrix as a measure of suitability of Euclidean embedding.
+Using the classical scaling and matrix perturbation theories, we first establish the (sum of the) magnitude of negative eigenvalues of the (doubly centered, squared) distance matrix as a measure of suitability of Euclidean embedding.
 We then show that the distance matrix among Internet hosts contains negative eigenvalues of large magnitude, implying that embedding the Internet hosts in a Euclidean space would incur relatively large errors.
 Motivated by earlier studies, we demonstrate that the inaccuracy of Euclidean embedding is caused by a large degree of triangle inequality violation (TIV) in the Internet distances, which leads to negative eigenvalues of large magnitude.
-Moreover, we show that the TIVs are likely to occur locally, hence the distances among these closeby hosts cannot be estimated accurately using a global Euclidean embedding.
+Moreover, we show that the TIVs are likely to occur locally; hence the distances among these close-by hosts cannot be estimated accurately using a global Euclidean embedding.
 In addition, increasing the dimension of embedding does not reduce the embedding errors.
-Based on these insights, we propose a new hybrid model for embedding the network nodes using only a 2-dimensional Euclidean coordinate system and small error adjustment terms.
-We show that the accuracy of the proposed embedding technique is as good as, if not better, than that of a 7-dimensional Euclidean embedding.
+Based on these insights, we propose a new hybrid model for embedding the network nodes using only a two-dimensional Euclidean coordinate system and small error adjustment terms.
+We show that the accuracy of the proposed embedding technique is as good as, if not better than, that of a seven-dimensional Euclidean embedding.

-Index Terms-Euclidean Embedding, Triangle Inequality, Suitability
+Index Terms-Euclidean embedding, suitability, triangle inequality.